 This gives rise to a natural question: Do the Hornets have any realistic hope of taming the beast that is Manchester City?

-It might not be as hard as the football betting odds suggest after all.
+It might not be as hard as many suggest after all.
 They could indeed stand a genuine chance, if they focus on things that are completely in their control, suggests leading sports psychologist Dan Abrahams.

 According to Abrahams, who has worked with the FA, PFA, LMA, and multiple Premier League and Championship clubs across his 19-year career, Javi Garcia’s men have a genuine chance of pulling off a huge upset in the final, as long as they keep their performance anxiety in check.